-To be eligible for an "I" grade, the student must have a passing grade in the course at the time of the request, based upon the required coursework up to that point and must have completed at least 75 percent of the course work.
+To be eligible for an "I" grade, the student must have a passing grade in the course at the time of the request based upon the required coursework up to that point and must have completed at least 75 percent of the course work.
 All incomplete work must be completed within the first week of the following term; exceptions must be approved by the Campus Director of Academic Affairs or his/her designee.
 When the work is completed, the faculty member will submit a grade change form with the final grade earned.
 If the work is not completed within the prescribed time frame, the "I" will automatically change to a permanent "F" grade.
 The student will be informed of the final grade assigned.

 Final grades.
 Once the grades are posted, they will become final on the last day of the following term's add/drop period, unless a student appeals the grade.
-See the Grades Report Appeals and Grade Report sections of this Catalog for information on appealing a final grade.
+See the Grade Report Appeals and Grade Report Appeals and Grade Report Appeals and Grade Report Appeals and Grade Report Appeals